Trending

 Investigations revealed that the main accused created several shell companies and allegedly diverted government funds to multiple bank accounts.
 Among the firms identified during the investigation are RS Traders, Cap Co Fintech Services, SRR Planning Gurus Pvt.
 Ltd. and Swastik Desh Project.

-Of the 12 bank accounts identified by investigators, 10 were maintained at the Chandigarh branch of IDFC First Bank, while two were held at AU Small Finance Bank.
+15 under arrest so far: Of the 12 bank accounts identified by investigators, 10 were maintained at the Chandigarh branch of IDFC First Bank, while two were held at AU Small Finance Bank.
 Those arrested include six bank employees, private individuals and government employees.
 The total now stands at 15 arrests.
 Names of around half a dozen IAS officers are on the radar of investigating agencies though their role is yet to be established.

 How Chandigarh’s Smart City Funds Were Looted: The MC-CSCL Scam (₹116.84 crore)